 Instructions

-- Mix together dressing ingredients in a jar or bowl with tight fitting lid.
+- Add the dressing ingredients to a jar or bowl with tight fitting lid.
 Shake well and set aside.

-- Boil bow tie pasta for 10 minutes or about one minute shy of the package directions.
-Pour cooked pasta into a colander and rinse with cold water to stop the cooking process and cool down the pasta.
+- Boil the bow tie pasta in salted water for 10 minutes or about one minute shy of the package directions.
+Pour the cooked pasta into a colander and rinse with cold water to stop the cooking process and cool down the pasta.
 Drain well and transfer to a large bowl.

 Notes